top of page

 What we aim to do

-• explore how human rights principles help protect and empower displaced people
+• Talk about how human rights can help protect and support people who have been displaced

 Context: Refugee Week 2025